HiltonRoscoe/CDFPrototype/relational/relational.md

 Repeating primitives can be mapped one of two ways:

-- Each enumeration is given its own entity, with mapping tables to resolve many-to-many
+- Each enumeration is given its own entity, with mapping tables to resolve many-to-many relationship.
 - Each enumeration/attribute combination is given its own entity, with a many to one relationship.

 The ER and relational models use the second approach.
 It is strongly recommended to accept this approach, as the first leads to a much more complex relational model.
 This setting cannot be changed in Oracle Data Modeler (ODM).
 Please contact [Hilton Roscoe](mailto:info@hiltonroscoe.com) for customization options.